rokmohar/alexa-assistant/readme.md

 ## Setup

-To run the skill you need to do a number of things:-
+To run the skill you need to do a number of things: -

 1. download the file from github
 2. setup a role in AWS with the correct permissions